Valve actuation and control in the modern refinery

 Category : Electric Actuators, Fluid Power Actuators, Control Networks

 Products : Pakscan, IQ Pro Standard

-2008 witnessed the completion of the Reliance Expansion Project at Jamnagar and here again over 1800 Rotork IQ actuators have been installed with thirty-seven of the latest Pakscan P3 master stations.
-Mike Howard, Rotork's senior control and instrumentation engineer, has been involved with the Reliance project from the earliest days.
-He describes how features of Rotork's IQ intelligent actuation and Pakscan technologies were especially attractive to the instrumentation designers of the original refinery and how enhanced actuator and Pakscan control functionality for the operation and maintenance of the refinery were important considerations for selecting Rotork for the Expansion Project.
+2008 witnessed the completion of the Reliance Expansion Project at Jamnagar with over 1,800 Rotork IQ actuators had to be installed with 37 of the latest Pakscan P3 Master Stations.
+Rotork was involved with the Reliance project from the earliest days.
+The features of Rotork's IQ intelligent actuation and Pakscan technologies were especially attractive to the instrumentation designers of the original refinery and how enhanced actuator and Pakscan control functionality for the operation and maintenance of the refinery were important considerations for selecting Rotork for the expansion project.

 The Reliance Jamnagar refinery came on stream on target in 2000 as the world's largest grassroots refinery with a production capacity of 33 million tonnes per annum.

 The passage of time between the commissioning of the original Jamnagar refinery and the construction of a second grassroots refinery on the adjacent site was brief, but during this period Rotork launched new generations of both the IQ actuators and the Pakscan 2-wire control systems which were ordered for the new refinery.
 In both cases, improvements had been made to the functionality and user-friendliness of the equipment in order to facilitate an increased level of asset management and reduced plant maintenance.